Family Service with the 5 p.m. Band

 Altar Guild is a volunteer group of women and men whose ministry is to care for the altar, vestments, vessels, and altar linens of the parish.
 Altar work requires a number of special qualities: love and respect, humility, and the ability to work as a team quietly and efficiently when members of the congregation are present.

-The members of St. Mark’s Altar Guild currently work in teams of five or six members on a four week rotation (see Schedule and Roster).
+The members of St. Mark’s Altar Guild currently work in teams of five or six members on a four week rotation.
 During the week an Altar Guild team is on duty, the team is responsible for the preparation and clean-up of Sunday services and any weddings or funerals that are scheduled during the week.

 The Altar Guild team washes and prepares the silver for service and changes the linens and altar hangings, depending on the church calendar.
 We also polish the silver and brass, launder and iron the linens and maintain the wine and wafer supplies.
 Our members meet periodically for fellowship and to discuss any Altar Guild projects.